Second Italo-Ethiopian War: Fall of Addis Ababa

-The following day an ad hoc council of Ethiopian nobles convened to re-examine the decision, where Ras Aberra Kassa suggested that the Emperor should go to Geneva to appeal to the League of Nations for assistance before returning to lead resistance against the Italians.
+After having travelled 550 km and managing to slip past enemy lines, Selassie reached the capital on 30 April.
+The following day Ras Kassa Haile Darge suggested that the Emperor should go to Geneva to appeal to the League of Nations for assistance before returning to lead resistance against the Italians.
 The view was subsequently adopted by Selassie and preparations were made for his departure.
 On 2 May, Selassie boarded a train from Addis Ababa to Djibouti, with the gold of the Ethiopian Central Bank.
-From there he fled to the United Kingdom, with the tacit acquiescence of the Italians who could have bombed his train, into exile (Mussolini had refused a request from Graziani to mount such an attack.)

-Before he departed, Selassie ordered that the government of Ethiopia be moved to Gore and directed the mayor of Addis Ababa to maintain order in the city until the Italians' arrival.
-Imru Haile Selassie was appointed Prince Regent during his absence.
-The city police, under Abebe Aregai and the remainder of the Imperial Guard did their utmost to restrain a growing crowd but rioters rampaged throughout the city, looting and setting fire to shops owned by Europeans.
-Most of the violence occurred between looters, fighting over the spoils and by 5 May, much of the city lay in ruins.
-At 04:00 Badoglio drove into the city at the head of 1,600 lorries and patrols of Italian tanks, troops and Carabinieri were sent to occupy tactically valuable areas in the city, as the remaining inhabitants watched sullenly.
+From there he fled to the United Kingdom, with the tacit acquiescence of the Italians who could have bombed his train, into exile.
+Before he departed, Selassie ordered that the government of Ethiopia be moved to Gore and Imru Haile Selassie was appointed Prince Regent during his absence.
+After the Emperor left Addis Ababa to go into exile, rioters rampaged throughout the city, looting and setting fire to much of the capital, which killed several hundred people.
+Concerned for the safety of its citizens, the French government urged Mussolini to occupy the Ethiopian capital as soon as possible in order to re-establish order.